EllenRoberts/DigitalHumanitiesCentreLancs/README.md

 Welcome to the DH Centre at Lancaster resources for workshops given by me (Ellen).

-# _Workshop: Using Methods from Corpus Linguistics on Historical Texts_
+# _Workshop: An Introduction to Corpus Linguistics for Humanities Researchers_

 ## 'Things' we need for the workshop: